Lady Victoria Pit Signal Box (1894-1969)

 A detached part of the Lothian Lines (North British Railway), approved by its Act, was to add a new pair of exchange sidings to the south of the Brewer's Bush bridge (a new girder span crossed the new lines).
 These sidings were approached from the north and became the principal exchange point where the colliery locomotives would place a loaded coal train for picking up.
 The sidings could be access from the colliery network without fouling the main line.
 The new sidings were a huge improvement on the awkward southern departure for loaded trains, the vast majority of coal trains ultimately heading north.

 The private sidings were expanded by a second set to the south of the Brewer's Bush bridge.
+Re-signalling took place in 1946.
 A locomotive shed was added close to the bridge in the 1960s.

-The Butlerfield Coal Stocking Site, or Newbattle Coal Stocking Site, was established to the west of the Waverley Route.
+The Newbattle Disposal Point and Coal Stocking Site was established to the west of the Waverley Route in 1942.
 This was a loading facility for opencast coal.